 “Your support reached me when I was almost ‘gone’, almost broken and when I felt I had no one,” says Momina.
 “I thought I would see my children die one by one, or all at once.
 If not for you, our grief, hunger and thirst would have killed us.”

-Please keep praying for your brothers and sisters in Somalia.
+Please keep praying for your brothers and sisters from Somalia.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors supports Somali believers across the Horn of Africa with discipleship support, literature distribution and community development, as well as broadcasting radio programmes into the country.